Where Black Stars Rise is an eldritch horror graphic novel that explores mental illness and diaspora, set in modern-day Brooklyn.

-Convinced that what she is experiencing is not a delusion, Yasmin becomes obsessed with Robert Chambers’ The King in Yellow.
-Messages she finds in the book lead Yasmin to flee her home, seeking answers she can’t find in therapy.
+Yasmin becomes obsessed with Robert Chambers’ classic horror story collection The King in Yellow.
+Messages she finds in the book lead Yasmin to disappear, seeking answers she can’t find in therapy.

-Distraught over Yasmin’s sudden disappearance, Amal attempts to retrace her patient’s last steps—and accidentally slips through dimensions, ending up in Carcosa, the King in Yellow’s realm.
-Trapped and determined to find her way out, Amal enlists the help of a mysterious guide, but is he a friend… or her tormentor?
+Amal attempts to retrace her patient’s last steps—and accidentally slips through dimensions, ending up in Carcosa, realm of the King in Yellow.
+Determined to find her way out, Amal enlists the help of a mysterious guide.

 NADIA SHAMMAS is a Palestinian-American writer from Brooklyn, NY.
 She’s best known for being the co-creator of Squire with Sara Alfageeh, as well as being the creator of CORPUS: Comic Anthology of Bodily Ailments.
 Her work often focuses on identity, memory, and decolonizing genre tropes.
 When she’s not writing, she’s trying to perfect her cold brew recipe and win the love of her cats, Lilith and Dash.